 Nasal filters—Device inserted into the nostrils that can filter allergens before they reach the nose.

-A Neti Pot, nasal sinus rinse, or saline nasal spray may help clear irritants from the nasal passage after exposure.
-It may also help loosen congestion.
+A Neti Pot, nasal sinus rinse, or saline nasal spray can help flush nasal passage.
+It may clear irritants and help to loosen congestion.

 Antihistamine—may be pills taken by mouth or as nasal spray